adamm/starman/README.md

 ## Known Issues

+- v2.1 PCB has a label that says it supports 7 to 12 volts power.  *WARNING: only 6-7V is actually supported in v2.1 hardware. __Do not connect more than 7 volts!__*
 - Only 2.4Gz WPA2 wifi is supported   (Cannot connect to 5Gz or WPA Enterprise)
 - Sound gets distorted at high volume levels.
 - It can take a long time after startup to get an IP address and start